codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/Documentation/RegexSymbols_xml.md

 ## Symbol Definitions: _RegexSymbols.xml_

 The file called `RegexSymbols.xml` is located in the modes Resources folder.
-It defines regexes to parse the document for elements to show in the function popup - for example pragma marks, todos, method declarations.
+It defines regexes to parse the document for elements to show in the symbol popup - for example pragma marks, todos, method declarations.

 1. [Example File](#ExampleFile)
 2. [File structure - Tags and Attributes](#FileStructure)